 Use API pH Down

-A more simple method to lower pH is to add a commercially available chemical such as API pH Down, which will be available in most fish stores and is readily available to purchase online.
+A simpler method to lower pH is adding a commercially available chemical such as API pH Down, which will be available in most fish stores and is readily available to purchase online.

 API pH Down is a nitrate-free, phosphate-free pH adjuster that will not cloud your tank or encourage algae growth.

-Although pH Down is doing the same as white vinegar, you can be assured that the chemicals are completely harmless to your fish tank and will come with a comprehensive set of instructions.
+Although pH Down does the same as white vinegar, you can be assured that the chemicals are completely harmless to your fish tank and will come with a comprehensive set of instructions.

 How To Lower pH In Aquarium Naturally

 Using the methods above will lower your pH level, but the results are not long-term.
 This is fine if you understand the cause of the fluctuation and can remove the cause.
 Still, if you are experiencing a permanently high pH, a more natural remedy may be a better solution and give more long-term results.